Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration/index.md

 * deleteNodeAspect
 * updateNodeProperties

+For example:

+In the example above all document types are set to be audited, which would normally be considered bad practice; however, because the configured path has been narrowed down to a relatively small subset of paths in the repository, we know that the types being audited will be limited by what we are managing within that path.
+In this case, inside the insurance folder and sub-folders will be the insurance document type.
+This can be handy when dealing with multiple types within your configured path, you can utilize the `.*` for document type when you know that everything inside the path is of the type you want to audit, saving on complexity of your filtering expression.

 ## Accessing the ocAudit Application
 Alfresco contains REST endpoints that allow administrators to access the contents of audit applications, including the ocAudit.
 The list of REST endpoints can be found at `<HOSTNAME>:<PORT>/alfresco/s/index/package/org/alfresco/repository/audit`